AdroitTechie/WebDev-Projects/README.md

-# UniquePasswordGenerator.github.io, is a website which generates a random passwords for different constraints specified.
+It is a website which generates a random passwords for different value constraints specified.